steventango/cmput-412-website/exercise-1.md

 #### **Color Detector**

-I found that the [color detector exercise](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/creating_docker_containers.html#sub:autoid-8c0b6f84-4) in the duckmentation is outdated.
+I found that the [color detector exercise](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/creating_docker_containers.html#sub:autoid-8c0b6f84-4) in the Duckumentation is outdated.
 I discovered that the `gst_pipeline` string in function template provided for Duckiebot MOOC Founder’s Edition is missing the `{}` necessary for format strings to work properly.
 However, even after putting the `{}` back it did not work.

 I spent a considerable amount of time looking into workarounds.
 I looked into the [camera driver source code](https://github.com/duckietown/dt-duckiebot-interface/blob/daffy/packages/camera_driver/src/jetson_nano_camera_node.py), I tried